alvinwan/md2py/README.md

 ## Usage

 Markdown2Python offers only one function `md2py`, which generates a Python object from markdown text.
-This object embeds the markdown file's document structure in object form.
+It additionally parses the markdwon file to generate a "Tree of Contents," navigable Python object.

 Take, for example, the following markdown file.